 - Make sure security patches and OS updates are followed.

-A device management and monitoring solution, such as ours can help mitigate risk by automating the push updates and tracking the device’s status and location at all times.
+A device management and monitoring solution, such as our Multi-OS Device Remote Management can help mitigate risk by automating the push updates and tracking the device’s status and its location at all times.
 But this should only serve as a backup, and end-user security best practices should rest with the employee.

-Improve security sense by teaching them to watch for the following signs:
+Improve your employees’ eyes in spotting suspicious activities to enhance their cybersecurity awareness by teaching them to watch for the following signs:

 - Strange pop-ups during startup, normal operation, or before shutdown